* Issued: 12-1-73

 VI.
 ALLOWANCE FOR DOUBTFUL ACCOUNTS

 A. An account titled "Allowance for Doubtful Accounts" will be established in all General Ledger funds containing student receivables.
 Annually, as of June 30th, an analysis will be made of outstanding balances in the various funds and appropriate adjustments will be posted to this account.
-The offset in each case will be charged to bad debt expense.
+The offset in each case will be charged to contra revenue or bad debt expense accounts.

 B. Student accounts for the purpose of this section are defined as those accounts which arise from the enrollment of individuals at Fort Lewis College.
 These accounts are aged on a fiscal year basis as follows: 5 week 3, Fall, Winter, 5 week 1 and 5 week 2.
 Based upon previous collection patterns the following percentages of the outstanding amount as of June 30th will be posted to the allowance accounts: